 A Past History Of Addiction

-Step 2 - What Does A Stay In Rehab Actually Involve?
+Step 2 - How Does Rehab Work?

 - Do I get an individualised care plan that I have input into?

 - How do I make sure I stay on track during treatment?